 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.

-Location: Hybrid in Chicago (IL), Atlanta (GA), or New York City (NYC)
+Location: Hybrid in New York City (NY)

 Employment Type: Full-time